iidexic/go-CA-experiments/README.md

 ## Goal:
-Fleshing out a color-based cellular automata.
+Fleshing out a color cellular automata.
 After initial setup, the intent is to create a system to easily define and run different rule sets.

-Current-state: fills screen with random color on mwheel-up
+Current-state: developing base functionality